 Holding a class debate can be a great way to spark ideas for purposeful writing, allowing pupils to produce persuasive discussion texts or balanced arguments from their findings.

 A well-structured debate between your pupils develops their critical thinking and research skills.
-It’s also brilliant for refining other essential expertise, such as public speaking, communication and teamwork.
-And, if you get some meaningful writing at the end, then it’s win-win!
+It’s also brilliant for refining other essential expertise, such as public speaking, communication, and teamwork.
+And, if you get some meaningful writing at the end, then it’s a win-win!

 Here are 11 class debate ideas for you to try in your own classrooms: